- Download the “Pathways to a Joyful Walk” study guide.

 Jesus understands human needs.

-And, because Jesus was fully human, He understands every single one of your heartaches and my heartaches.
+Because Jesus was fully human, He understands every single one of your heartaches and my heartaches.
 He experienced human life for more than 30 years.
-He gets your physical pain, your feelings of rejection, and your strained relationships.
-He gets your abuse, your grief, and your impatience because those were part of His life as well.
+He understands your physical pain, feelings of rejection, and strained relationships.
+He understands your abuse, grief, and impatience because those were part of His life as well.

 Jesus met human needs.

 Jesus interacted with men and women everywhere He went.
-And, there were so many who had heartaches and pain, filled with uncertainty about their future.
-Jesus looked upon the crowds of people with compassion.
+And there were so many who had heartaches and pain, filled with uncertainty about their future.
+He looked upon the crowds of people with compassion.
 He not only felt their need but also wanted to do something about it.
-And, He did something to help them.
-He also wanted them to know Him, too.
+And He acted.

 Jesus lived as a human but did not sin.

 Jesus was fully human, but He did not sin.
-Why is that?
-He lived in perfect love for God the Father, His Father.
-Because He loved God perfectly, He lived in perfect dependence on God the Father and perfect obedience.
-And, He gave us a pattern to follow so that we can learn to love God and to depend upon Him by faith, too.
+He was able to do that because He loved God perfectly, He lived in perfect dependence on God the Father and perfect obedience.
+We cannot live a sinless life as He did.
+Yet, He experienced every temptation to sin that we experience.
+He understands all the challenges we face.
+And in His life, He gave us a pattern to follow so that we can learn to love God, to depend upon Him by faith, and to live in obedience to Him.

 Jesus demonstrated how much He loved and valued women.